vsanthanam/VSAlert/README.md

 8. VSAlertController uses propertransition, and respects the `animated` parameter in UIViewController's `-presentViewController:animated:completion:` method

 ## Just Give Me The Code
 VSAlertController is packaged as a static library (with slices for all modern iPhones and the simulator), but the six files for the three classes that comprise the library are also available in the repo.
 Open the project, build the "Framework" targetfor "Generic iOS Device"  if you want to re-compile the static library.
 The framework is built as a clang module, so you can use the `@import module;` syntax.
-(More info here: https://clang.llvm.org/docs/Modules.html)
+(More info here: https://clang.llvm.org/docs/Modules.html).
+VSAlert makes use of Objective-C categories, so you'll need to add the appropriate linker flags.

 ## Getting Started (Static Framework)

 1. Go to `(RepoDirectory)/Release/VSAlert.framework`, and add it to your project directory.
 2. In your app target's settings, go to "General" --> "Linked Frameworks and Libraries", and add `VSAlert.framework`
+3. In your target's build settings, go to "Other Linker Flags", and add `-all_load` and `-ObjC`.

 ## Getting Started (Using the source code directly)
 1. Go to `(RepoDirectory)/Library`, and add all six files to your project.
 Make sure to add both the implementation files to your target's `compile sources`  build phase.